Foundations of regular variation on topological spaces: Group action

-The space $\XX$ is said to be \emph{first countable} if each point has a countable base of its neighbourhoods.
-This property implies that $\XX$ is \emph{sequential}, that is, its topological properties can be expressed in terms of sequences.
-In order to deal with non-sequential spaces, one can use the concept of a \emph{net}.
-A nonempty set $\Gamma$ is called directed if it is partially ordered and for all $s,t\in \Gamma$ there exists an $r\in \Gamma$ such that $s\leq r$ and $t\leq r$.
-For example, all open neighbourhoods of a point form a directed set ordered by the reverse inclusion.
-A map $\gamma\mapsto x_\gamma$ from $\Gamma$ to $\XX$ is called a \emph{net}, see \cite[Section~1.6]{eng89}.
-A net $x_\gamma$ is said to converge to $x\in\XX$ if for each open neighbourhood $U\ni x$ there exists a $\gamma_0\in\Gamma$ such that $x_\gamma\in U$ whenever $\gamma_0\leq \gamma$.
-In a Hausdorff space, each net has at most one limit denoted by $\lim_\gamma x_\gamma$.
-It is well known that a point $x$ belongs to the closure of $A\subset\XX$ if and only if $x$ is a limit of a net consisting of elements from $A$, see, e.g., \cite[Proposition~1.6.3]{eng89}.
+In order to deal with a non-sequential topological space $\XX$, one can use the concept of a \emph{net}.
+A non-empty set $\Gamma$ is called \emph{directed} if it is partially ordered and for all $s,t\in \Gamma$ there exists an $r\in \Gamma$ such that $s\leq r$ and $t\leq r$.
+For example, the family of all open neighbourhoods of a point forms a directed set ordered by the reverse inclusion.
+A map $\gamma\mapsto x_\gamma$ from $\Gamma$ to $\XX$ is called a \emph{net}; see \cite[Section~1.6]{eng89}.
+A net $x_\gamma$ is said to converge to $x\in\XX$ (notation $x_\gamma\to x$) if, for each open set $U$ containing $x$, there exists a $\gamma_0\in\Gamma$ such that $x_\gamma\in U$ whenever $\gamma_0\leq \gamma$.
+In a Hausdorff space, each convergent net has at most one limit, denoted by $\lim_\gamma x_\gamma$.
+It is well known that a point $x$ belongs to the closure of $A\subset\XX$ if and only if $x$ is a limit of a net consisting of elements of $A$; see, e.g., \cite[Proposition~1.6.3]{eng89}.